Jmtorres138/newGitTest/README.md

 =======
 ![my picture](images/br.jpg)

-Image Credit: Jason :sparkling_heart: Torres
+Image Credit: Jason Torres :bangbang:

 The *Bad Religion*:bangbang: song *"You are the government"* on the album [Suffer](link1).